 Producer Mark Batson, who had met the band after its Los Angeles show, was invited to Virginia to help produce the band’s sixth studio album.
 DMB Live Trax, a highly anticipated series of exclusive live releases, debuted in the fall with 12.8.98 Centrum, Worcester, MA and 9.12.04 Golden Gate Park, San Francisco, CA.

 Dave Matthews Band kicked off 2005 with its first-ever Australian tour.
 The band celebrated the May 10, 2005 release of Stand Up with an intimate show at NYC’s Roseland Ballroom.
 The record debuted at No. 1 on The Billboard 200.

-The summer tour, which featured a new stage set and lighting design by longtime lighting director, Fenton Williams, was epic.
 The band headlined the Bonnaroo Music Festival and hosted its own multi-artist “Island Getaway” festival at NYC’s Randall Island.
 DMB also performed in the “Live 8” series of free global concerts that urged world leaders at the G8 summit to increase aid to impoverished nations.

 The run wrapped up at Red Rocks Amphitheatre, where the band added a fourth night immediately after Hurricane Katrina struck.
 Over a million dollars total was raised for Gulf Coast relief charities.
 Weekend on the Rocks, which featured highlights of DMB’s four nights at Red Rocks, and The Complete Weekend on the Rocks were released later that year as well as Live Trax 3, 8.27.2000 Meadows Music Theatre, Hartford, CT and Live Trax 4, 4.30.1996 Classic Amphitheatre, Richmond, VA.